SQCU/gluon-experiment/README.md

 For faster performance, both of these optimizers will process parameters in batches and interleave multiple batches to overlap compute with communication.

 We include Dion, Muon, and several alternative implementations of the optimizers in the `optimizers/` directory of this repo.

+### upstream:

 * `dion.py`: High-performance version of Dion.
 Depending on how each batch of matrices is sharded, we select the best communication patterns to compute Dion's orthonormal update.
 All-reduce operations may be split into reduce-scatter and all-gather across the batch dimension to more efficiently distribute work and avoid redundant computation.
 * `muon.py`: High-performance version of Muon.
 For sharded matrices, all-to-all communication is used to simultaneously unshard and distribute a batch of matrices.
 For replicated matrices, Muon will distribute work across all devices and all-gather final results.
 * `dion_reference.py`: An implementation without batching, communication overlapping, or split all-reduce.
 This version of Dion is intended to closely follow the algorithms as described in our [Dion paper](https://arxiv.org/pdf/2504.05295).
 * `dion_simple.py`: A simplified illustration of the Dion update rule in a single Python function, provided for educational value.
 * `muon_reference.py`: A version of Muon by [Moonshot AI](https://github.com/MoonshotAI/Moonlight), modified to take similar arguments as `muon.py`.

+### this repo:

+* `gluon.py`: from [2505.13416v1]
+* `gluon_utils.py`: motivated by [2505.13416v1]
+* `glazy_gloptimizer.py`: ???

+## special warning about weight decay:

+we support some kind of wack optimizer hyperparameter passthrough to map the 'weight decay' hyperparameter perpetually included in other people's suggested adamw configurations. intriguingly, the gluon gradient smoothness gated update rule appears to 'fix' the same family of problems 'fixed' by L2 norm losses and 'weight decay'. if you use weight decay in your optimizer configuration while training with `gluon`, it is very likely you will find optimized parameters `decayed` to zero faster than they `update`. we would suggest not using weight decay! we updated this readme in this commit chiefly to package this cautionary advice!

 ## Building Parameter Groups